 In some cases Financial Rights Legal Centre will accept the referral of a client and handle their case.
 Often it will be appropriate for a worker to remain involved.
 The extent of this involvement may vary depending on the circumstances.

 Most commonly, a financial counsellor or community worker may assist a client to self-represent by drafting letters, explaining legal processes and other essential tasks with assistance from the Financial Rights Legal Centre.
 Our website www.financialrights.org.au also provides information and fact sheets, and a sample letter generator.

-Workshop and Forums
+Workshop and forums

 Financial Rights Legal Centre presents workshops and forums on a range of consumer issues to financial counsellors, community workers, legal aid and community lawyers and other relevant government employees.